 Police: 32-year-old tries to enroll in high school as teen

 CAIRO, N.Y.
-(AP) — Police have arrested a 32-year-old woman who they say tried to enroll in high school classes in New York while pretending to be a 15-year-old homeless teen.
+(AP) — Police say a 32-year-old woman presented to be a 15-year-old homeless teen and tried to enroll in high school classes in New York.

 The woman is facing charges of offering a false instrument for filing, falsifying business records and criminal trespassing.